Multimedia

 MM 269.
 Production Design and Art Direction.
 4 Credits.

 Explores the different roles, skill sets, and artistry associated with production of film and digital media.
 Covers fundamentals of pre-production planning, design principles, basic set builds, set decoration, introductory prop fabrication, costuming, and special effects.
-Includes an overview of video productions Art Department's structure and hierarchy, production terminology, and evaluation of industry etiquette.
+Includes an overview of the Art Department's structure and hierarchy, production terminology, and evaluation of industry etiquette.
 Recommended: MM 260.
 Prerequisites: MM 230, MM 235 or instructor permission, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 270.
 Writing for Multimedia.
 3 Credits.

 Introduces the fundamental principles, technical skills, and practices of effective writing for multimedia platforms.
 Includes research, writing clear and concise copy, and incorporating multimedia elements into digital stories, text on screen, and digital presentations.
 Explores software-assisted writing tools and ethical considerations.
 Prerequisite/Concurrent: MM 112.
-Prerequisites: WR 121Z, or WR 122, or instructor permission.
+Prerequisites: WR 121Z, or WR 122Z, or instructor permission.
 Audit available.

 MM 271.
 Interactive Storytelling.
 4 Credits.